Family Law Mediation

-Using a mediator to help settle a divorce has benefits for both parties.
+Using a mediator to help settle a family law matter has benefits for both parties.
 Mediation might be the right choice for the following reasons:

-- It allows both parties a private divorce away from the courtroom and invisible to the public eye.
+- It allows both parties privacy to resolve issues outside the courtroom and invisible to the public eye.

 - It can save money.
-Going to court can be very costly because of court costs, legal fees and more.
+Going to court can be very costly because of court costs, legal fees, expert witness costs and more.
 While mediation is not guaranteed to produce a settlement, it does provide the opportunity to settle it before costs start to climb even higher.

 - The mediator can facilitate an agreement.
-Although the mediator does not work for one party, cannot give advice to either one and will not decide the final agreement, he or she is trained to keep both spouses on track and aimed at settling the divorce.
+Although the mediator does not work for one party, cannot give advice to either one and will not decide the final agreement, he or she is trained to keep both spouses on track and aimed at settling the issues and brokering a deal.

-Ultimately, in order for mediation to benefit divorcing spouses, both parties must be willing to work together to come to resolutions over any issues of contention.
-This means that both individuals must be ready to give and take and should be open to ideas formulated by the other side.
-Mediation doesn’t have to be concluded in one session, but spouses must be on good enough terms to finish the process and come to an agreed-upon settlement.
+Ultimately, in order for mediation to benefit family law clients, both parties must be willing to work and consider the other person’s point of view.
+This means that both individuals must be ready to give and take and should be openminded about ideas from the other side.
+Mediation doesn’t have to be concluded in one session, but people must be committed to participating in good faith.

 Using the assistance and guidance of a trained mediator can help the parties work through family law issues as painlessly as possible.
 If you need a mediator, please give us a call.